-The long-term expected rate of return on the VFFRPF pension plan investments of 6% was determined using a building-block-method.
+The long-term expected rate of return of 6% was determined using a building-block-method.
 In selecting this assumption, OSA reviewed the historical experience data, considered the historical conditions that produced past annual investment returns, and considered capital market assumptions (CMAs) and simulated expected investment returns provided by the Washington State Investment Board (WSIB).
 The WSIB uses the CMAs and their target asset allocation to simulate future investment returns over various time horizons.